 Freedom Now, along with partners Civil Rights Defenders, Human Rights Watch, Lawyers for Lawyers, and the Norwegian Helsinki Committee, have called on the UN Secretary-General, the European Union, and the UN Special Rapporteur on Independence of Judges and Lawyers to raise Yorov’s case.

-Freedom Now detailed the case of Yorov and other Tajik political prisoners in a report to the Human Rights Committee prior to Tajikistan’s periodic review in June 2019.
+Freedom Now detailed the case of Yorov and other Tajik political prisoners in a report to the Human Rights Committee prior to Tajikistan’s periodic review in June 2019 and in a submission to the UN Human Rights Council for Tajikistan’s Universal Periodic Review in March 2021.

 Yorov was shortlisted as one of three candidates for the Council of Europe’s Václav Havel Human Rights Prize in August 2019.